ayoub-rahmani/Deliverini_TN/README.md

-# Delivrini_TN
+# Deliverini_TN

-Delivrini_TN is a modern mobile application developed using Flutter and Dart, integrated with Firebase for backend services.
+Deliverini_TN is a modern mobile application developed using Flutter and Dart, integrated with Firebase for backend services.
 It offers a seamless meal ordering experience with live messaging capabilities for real-time communication between clients and delivery personnel.
 The app features secure user authentication, dynamic meal customization, order management, push notifications, and responsive UI optimized for mobile devices.

 ## Features